Frequently asked questions

 Will my food waste bin smell or attract pests?

-No need to be - lots of people across the country already recycle their food waste every week without any problems.
+Lots of households across the country already recycle their food waste every week without any problems.

 Top tips: